pazraveau/Global-Assemblies---Method-of-analysis/README.md

 ### 1.3 LDA model

+According to Figure, we choose 6 topics for an LDA model with Tf-IDF matrix.

 The output for an LDA model consists of two matrices:

 (a) Theta: dataframe with the distribution of documents by topics <br>
 (b) Beta: dataframe with the distribution of topics by words  <br>

-To evaluate the LDA model, we will look at (a) 10 most probable words (or bigrams) of the topic, the 10 words with the highest FREX scores, and the 10 most representative documents of the topic (the ones with the highest score in Theta).
+To evaluate the LDA model, we will look at 10 most probable words (or bigrams) of the topic, and the 10 words with the highest FREX scores.

 | Topic | Highest Prob.
 Words | Frex Words |